Hot Take: Glamping Is Better in the Winter

 Le Hobbit at Entre Cîmes et Racines

-Yes, this enchanting dwelling with round windows and door is inspired by the Hobbit houses of The Lord of the Rings.
-One of 14 quirky spaces at Entre Cîmes et Racines in Québec, Le Hobbit sleeps four in two double bunk beds.
+You’re not dreaming: 9,000 miles from where The Lord of the Rings was filmed in New Zealand sits this enchanting dwelling with round windows and door, inspired by the films’ Hobbit houses.
+One of 14 quirky spaces at Entre Cîmes et Racines, an hour from Montreal, Le Hobbit sleeps four in two double bunk beds.
 There’s no electricity or central heating here, but a wood-burning stove keeps the stone and beautifully carved wood interior comfortably warm even in winter.
 And you may not see it under the snow, but the house features a living roof, covered with different plants and grasses.
 With nine miles of roads and trails, a maze, and three streams on the property, there’s plenty to explore, even in the snow—that is, when you don’t have your nose stuck in another volume of Tolkien.

 Maggie Fuller is a San Francisco–based but globally oriented writer driven to provoke multicultural worldviews as a multimedia journalist.
 She covers sustainability, responsible travel, and outdoor adventure.